 Stephen Furst, Flounder in 'Animal House,' dies at 63

-LOS ANGELES (AP) - Stephen Furst, who played naive fraternity pledge Flounder in the hit movie "Animal House," has died of complications from diabetes, his family said Saturday.
+LOS ANGELES (AP/WTXF) - Stephen Furst, who played naive fraternity pledge Flounder in the hit movie "Animal House," has died of complications from diabetes, his family said Saturday.
 Furst was 63.

 Furst died Friday at his home in Moorpark, California, north of Los Angeles, said his son, Nathan Furst.